TL;DR

-The AI coding tool space is crowded.
+8 min readThe AI coding tool space is crowded.
 Cursor.
 VS Code with extensions.
 GitHub Copilot.
 Codeium.
 Yet Claude Code, a year-old side project that runs on bash and grep, has become the fastest-growing platform for agentic development.
 This isn't luck.
 It's architecture.
+If you want the neutral primer first, read what Claude Code is or the newer 2026 Claude Code guide.

 The Lindy Effect, popularized by Nassim Taleb in Antifragile, states a simple truth: non-perishable things that have survived longer will likely survive longer still.
 A book in print for 2,000 years has a multi-millennial future ahead.
-By that logic, Unix has a 57-year lease on relevance—and counting.
+By that logic, Unix has a 57-year lease on relevance - and counting.

 Claude Code doesn't fight this.
 It builds on it.